DavidLucha/StimControl/README.md

 - [ ] add a pause button (lock off unless in inter-trial interval)
 - [ ] move single stim button down next to trial button
 - [x] turn the session setup and dev1 thing into one tab, experiment control into a separate tab
 - [ ] put a confirm button in the setup tab, don't just save everything if you switch tabs.
-Or maybe a "save?" popup?
+Or maybe a "save?" popup? is this necessary? maybe just check when switching if any active components are in an error state.
-- [ ] add ability to repeat arbitrary stims - maybe within the .astim?
 - [ ] python socketing - make it easy to add functionality with python

 ### StimControl QOL
-- [ ] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed
+- [x] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed

+### StimControl config
+- [ ] rejig the stimulus files to allow for function-style definitions.
+The mapping is driving me bonkers.
+- [ ] add ability to repeat arbitrary stims - maybe within the .astim?
 - [ ] make more robust to mismatches between hardware and software
+- [ ] persistent text file(?) mapping computer IDs with protocol / param / mapping files so you only have to select everything once per experiment

 ### Widefield GUI
 - [x] jank when changing bin size / folders / etc.